luickk/MlAstConcurrencyAnalyser/README.md

 ## Log Book

+### Disclaimer

+I'm starting by testing whether it can solve concurrency issues that require only a simple linear heuristic: Every variable id gets an exclusive mutex id.

 ### First working version ([commit](https://github.com/luickk/MlBasedConcurrencyAnalysis/commit/51d400eff8cbf0ef557caf6cc3c442c4b9b7f9e8))

 This commit contains the first working version of the project.
 The network manages to assign new variables the same mutexe over different threads.
 Although being a very(very) simple task to accomplish, the little time it took the network to get there makes me very optimistic that when scaling the complexity and context information, the network will be able to keep up.